Pubs & restaurants

-- The White Swan Inn, Pickering (2 AA Rosettes and Good Food Guide), roaring log fires, locally sourced rare-breed meat from The Ginger Pig, reared in nearby Levisham and mostly sent down south to their chain of London butchers, luckily for us some of it is served here.
+- The White Swan Inn, Pickering (2 AA Rosettes and Good Food Guide), roaring log fires, locally sourced meat from Glaves butchers, a renowned and award winning, local family run butchers.

 Good Food Guide

 - Golden Lion, Osmotherley, popular and unpretentious 18th century stone inn with simple yet accomplished food.
 Dogs welcome at all times.

-- Magpie Café has been in the Good Food Guide for 37 years in a row.
+- Magpie Café, Whitby, has been in the Good Food Guide for 37 years in a row.
 The menu features up to 15 varieties of fish daily.
 Eat in for commanding views of the harbour, abbey and St Mary's church or join the legendary take-away queue.

 Good Pub Guide Recommended